southwick-associates/saproj/README.md

-# saproj: An R package for Southwick internal use
+# saproj

 The basic intent of saproj is to provide a simple set of functions for  maintaining package libraries.
 I made this functionality because I wasn't satisfied with current offerings (packrat, checkpoint).
+It's intended for Southwick internal use only.

 ## Installation